 Transportation: A 3 km taxi ride can cost around $2, you can also rent a bicycle to explore the island which can cost $20 a day.

-Getting there by air: There are many airlines that flies to Cozumel International Airport (CZM) and these are American Airlines, Iberia, Interjet and United Airlines.
+Getting there by air: There are many airlines that flies to Cozumel International Airport (CZM), including domestic, and these are American Airlines, Iberia, Interjet and United Airlines.

 Kos is a Greek island situated close to the coast of Turkey.
 It’s is a popular destination all year round, but most attractive in the summer months.
 The many long-stretched, sandy beaches and the lovely weather are Kos’ main attractions.
 But we can’t forget about the busy nightlife in Kos Town, or ancient Greek ruins such as the Askleipion and the Odeon.